Amari Bailey

-Amari Bailey (born February 17, 2004) is an American professional basketball player who last played for the Iowa Wolves of the NBA G League.
+Amari Bailey (born February 17, 2004) is an American professional basketball player for Hapoel Be'er Sheva of the Israeli Basketball Premier League, on loan from Hapoel Jerusalem.
 In high school, he was selected as a McDonald's All-American and California Mr. Basketball.
 He played college basketball for the UCLA Bruins, earning all-freshman honors in the Pac-12 Conference in his only season.
 He was selected by the Charlotte Hornets in the second round of the 2023 NBA draft.

 Early life

 Bailey was born in New Orleans, Louisiana.
 He is the son of Johanna Leia (original surname Edelberg), a social media influencer and former Ford model, and former NFL Indianapolis Colts wide receiver Aaron Bailey; the two eventually split.
 Edelberg is Jewish, as is Amari.

 Bailey grew up in Chicago, Illinois, and was raised by Edelberg.
 Attending Skinner West Elementary School in the West Loop neighborhood in the Near West Side, he was the most talked about 7th grade basketball player in Chicago.
 In 2017, when he was 12 years old he and his mother were featured when he was in middle school in Bringing Up Ballers, a Lifetime reality show that followed Chicago-area entrepreneur mothers of basketball players.